Fulbourn: Community

+Population

 Most of the population live within a square half-mile in the main village.
 The main settlement around the parish church of St Vigor has extended in post-war years west towards Cambridge and north in a narrow ribbon of development towards the former station on the Ipswich to Ely Line (Cambridge branch).
 There has been substantial housing estate development, both local authority and private, particularly southwest and south of the centre.
 The civil parish contains additional housing located on the edge of Cherry Hinton, which itself falls within the Cambridge City boundary.

 The population of the parish in the 2011 census was 4,673, compared with 4,704 in 2001.
 This has grown from a base of 1,440 in 1951 to 2,060 in 1961, 4,220 in 1971 and 1998 at 5,100.
 The 1979 boundary changes moved some (then) un-built-on land from Fulbourn and some partly developed land from Teversham both into the ecclesiastical parish of Cherry Hinton, as it was considered the people living there would look towards the churches in those parishes.
 Most of the subsequent growth in the administrative parish of Fulbourn has been in this area, which is not part of the ecclesiastical parish.
 In 1998 the population of the civil parish was made up of 1,000 people under 16, 3,100 aged 16–59, and 1,000 over 60.
 The economically active population was estimated at 2,600.